Monika1588/phpproject/README.md

 Product Exchange:	Users can post or exchange gardening tools, seeds, and plants with others.<br>
 Product Management (Admin):	Add, edit, or delete products and moderate user exchanges.<br>
 Image Upload:	Users can upload images of their gardens or products.<br>
-Comment & Feedback:	Interactive comment system for sharing gardening ti<br>ps or feedback on products.<br>
+Comment & Feedback:	Interactive comment system for sharing gardening tips or feedback on products.<br>
 Product Browsing & Search:	Explore and filter items based on category or name.<br>
 Shopping Cart & Checkout:	Add products to the cart and proceed through a secure checkout process.<br>
 Responsive Design:	Built with Bootstrap for a seamless experience across mobile, tablet, and desktop.<br>
-Dynamic Data Handling:	PHP integrated with JSON for efficient data management and content updates.<br><br><br><br>
+Dynamic Data Handling:	PHP integrated with JSON for efficient data management and content updates.<br><br>

 Technology Stack:<br>